zenenwjaimes/nbt-tools/README.md

   --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
-  --version             show program's version number and exit --src-path SRC_PATH   Src path for nbt file(s)
+  --version             show program's version number and exit --src-path SRC_PATH   Src path for nbt file(s) --unpacked-nbt        Use this option for region files, or nbt files that
+                        aren't gzipped
   --nbt
   --chunk-relocator
   --map-gen
+  --region

 Map to Image Generator:
   Image files will be generated from all the map_*.dat files